emako/ComputedConverters.NET/README.md

 }
 ```

-2. Create StringResources.resx and define strings with appropriate keys (e.g. "PartyMode__Off").
-Make sure PublicResXFileCodeGenerator is used to generate the .Designer.cs file.
-(If ResXFileCodeGenerator is used, the resource lookup operations may require more time to complete).
-3. Create StringResources.resx for other languages (e.g. StringResources.de.resx) and translate all strings accordingly.
-Use [Multilingual App Toolkit](https://visualstudiogallery.msdn.microsoft.com/6dab9154-a7e1-46e4-bbfa-18b5e81df520) for easy localization of the defined string resources.
-4. Expose enum property in the ViewModel.
+2. Expose enum property in the ViewModel.

 ```c#
 [ObservableProperty]